 NH Community Restrictions

-If you live or want to enjoy your fireworks in New Hampshire, please click on the Community Restrictions list below to see which towns or cities allow fireworks to be used in their communities and which of those have restrictions.
-When in doubt, call the fire department, in the town you have questions about, to see if consumer fireworks are allowed to be used there.
+If you live in or want to enjoy your fireworks in New Hampshire, please click on the Community Restrictions list below to see which towns or cities allow fireworks to be used in their communities and which of those have restrictions.
+When in doubt, call the fire department in the town you have questions about to see if consumer fireworks are allowed to be used there.

 Fireworks Safety